hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 ## Custom Attributes

 It is possible to define custom attributes that may be used in predicates, queries and indexes.
-In order to define a custom attribute you need to implement a `com.hazelcast.query.extractor.ValueExtractor` which encompasses the extraction logic.
+In order to define a custom attribute, you need to implement a `com.hazelcast.query.extractor.ValueExtractor` which encompasses the extraction logic.

 ### Implementing ValueExtractor

-In order to implement your own `ValueExtractor` extend the abstract `com.hazelcast.query.extractor.ValueExtractor` class and implement the `extract` method.
+In order to implement your own `ValueExtractor`, extend the abstract `com.hazelcast.query.extractor.ValueExtractor` class and implement the `extract` method.

 The `ValueExtractor` interface looks as follows: